nnn1590/SDCafiine/README.md

 Example path of the elf on the SD:
 ```
-SD:/wiiu/apps/sdcafiine/sdcafiine.elf
+SD:/wiiu/plugins/sdcafiine.mod
 ```

 ### Starting SDCafiine

-When the files are on the SDCard, use your prefered method to get into the [homebrew launcher](https://github.com/dimok789/homebrew_launcher) and start SDCafiine. **No** starting of any CFW is required before you can use SDCafiine, it has a built in fork of mocha.
+When the files are on the SDCard, use the [plugin loader](https://github.com/Maschell/WiiUPluginSystem/) to load the sdcafiine plugin.

 On success, the system menu should load.
 Now simply start any game and the mods should load.

 ### Installation of the mods
 Before the mods can be loaded, they need to be copied to a SD or USB device.
-Since version 1.4 also USB devices (FAT32 and NTFS only) are supported via libfat/libntfs.
+Since version 1.4 also USB devices (FAT32 only) are supported via libfat/libntfs.
 **In the following "root:/" is corresponding to the root of your SD/USB device**.
 The basic filepath structure is this:

 ```